 2. Brand mapping

-The same brand can be listed under different names (or AAIDs) in different integrations.
-For example, AutoSync might spell it as Advanti Racing USA, while ATD might use Advanti Racing.
+📋 For example, AutoSync might list Advanti Racing USA, while ATD lists Advanti Racing.
 Without mapping, X-Cart treats them as separate brands, which can clutter your store and confuse customers.

 Adjusting brand name